Sanih-Nashi/Terminal-Snake-Game/README.md

-# Snake
+# ABOUT
-It is a simple snake game in the terminal made for linux.
+It is a simple `SNAKE GAME` in the terminal made for linux.

 # Controls
 ### W Key:- UP